firebase/extensions/firestore-bigquery-export/README.md

 * BigQuery SQL table clustering: This parameter will allow you to set up Clustering for the BigQuery Table created by the extension. (for example: `data,document_id,timestamp`- no whitespaces).
 You can select up to 4 comma separated fields.
 The order of the specified columns determines the sort order of the data.
 Available schema extensions table fields for clustering: `document_id, timestamp, event_id, operation, data`.

+* Maximum number of synced documents per second: This parameter will set the maximum number of syncronised documents per second with BQ.
+Please note, any other external updates to a Big Query table will be included within this quota.
+Ensure that you have a set a low enough number to componsate.
+Defaults to 10.

 * Backup Collection Name: This (optional) parameter will allow you to specify a collection for which failed BigQuery updates will be written to.

 * Transform function URL: Specify a function URL to call that will transform the payload that will be written to BigQuery.
 See the pre-install documentation for more details.

 * Use new query syntax for snapshots: If enabled, snapshots will be generated with the new query syntax, which should be more performant, and avoid potential resource limitations.

+* Cloud KMS key name: Instead of Google managing the key encryption keys that protect your data, you control and manage key encryption keys in Cloud KMS.
+If this parameter is set, the extension will specify the KMS key name when creating the BQ table.

 **Cloud Functions:**

 * **fsexportbigquery:** Listens for document changes in your specified Cloud Firestore collection, then exports the changes into BigQuery.

+* **syncBigQuery:** A task-triggered function that gets called on BigQuery sync

+* **setupBigQuerySync:** Runs configuration for sycning with BigQuery